jabirali/geneus/README.md

  * [`pchip`](https://people.sc.fsu.edu/~jburkardt/f_src/pchip/pchip.html),
    which is used for one-dimensional interpolation.

-The first one is available under a mixture open-source licences, as listed in the source files themselves.
+The first is available under a mixture open-source licences, as indicated in the source files themselves.
 The latter two are available under the BSD and LGPL licences, respectively.
-The source code for these libraries are bundled with this project, and located in the folder `src/external/`.
+Their sources are located under `src/external/`.

 For more information, see the [documentation](https://jabirali.github.io/DoctorCode/html/page/index.html).